mem48/geocompr/main.md

 <!--   group_by(REGION) %>%  -->
 <!--   summarize(nr_of_states = n()) -->
 <!-- ``` -->
-6. What was the minumum and maximum total population in 2015 in each region?
+6. What was the minimum and maximum total population in 2015 in each region?
 What was the total population in 2015 in each region?
 <!-- ```{r} -->
 <!-- us_states %>%  -->
 <!--   group_by(REGION) %>%  -->